PostHog/plugin-repository/README.md

 # Plugins

 This repository lists plugins that are available for PostHog.
-Plugins enable customization of your PostHog instance.
+Plugins enable customization of your PostHog instance, providing tools for doing things like getting data in and out of PostHog, as well as running scheduled jobs.

+This repository is the source for the in-app plugin library as well as our website's [Plugins page](https://posthog.com/plugins).
 ## Adding a plugin to this directory

-Please create a pull request submitting an edit to the [repository JSON](https://github.com/PostHog/plugin-repository/blob/main/repository.json).
+Please create a pull request submitting an edit to the [`repository.json`](https://github.com/PostHog/plugin-repository/blob/main/repository.json) file.

 For the 'maintainer' field, add 'official' if you are part of the PostHog team, and 'community' otherwise.

-If your plugin is written in JavaScript, feel free to use the GitHub, GitLab, or npm URL.
-However, if it is TypeScript-based, please include the npm URL so PostHog knows where to fetch the compiled JS files from.
+For the plugin URL, we support GitHub, GitLab, and `npm` URLs.
+GitHub is preferred.
 ## Installing a plugin

 Find the "Plugins" page in PostHog and select the repository plugin from the list.